learnbyexample/Ruby_Scripting/chapters/Regular_expressions.md

 ```

 * group data can also be retrieved from MatchData
+* negative index can be used, makes it easier to get last match, second last, etc

 ```ruby
 >> s = 'that is quite a fabricated tale'